 The Computing Department consists of 3 full-time specialist teachers.
 The department is a highly experienced one, with each teacher having a proven track record for outstanding academic results.
 Students are taught a wide range of ICT application based skills and computing knowledge across the curriculum.

 9-7 (A*/A) = 42% 9-4 (A*-C) = 100%

 A*-B = 66% A*-D = 100%

 Subject Content & Syllabus

-Many of our A Level students go onto higher education courses to study degrees in computing or ICT related areas.
+Many of our A Level students go onto higher education courses to study degrees in Computer Science or apprenticeship schemes.
 More than half of the Computing students have received First Class Honours Degrees and go on to study for their Masters Degree.
 A number of student have programs or software products that are commercially available.